 Procurement processes – general

-1 tender was awarded to a supplier that failed to achieve the minimum qualifying score for functionality as indicated in the tender invitation.
+1 tenderer that failed to achieve the minimum qualifying score for functionality as indicated in the tender invitation was appointed onto a panel.
+No expenditure has been incurred against the tenderer.

 1 tender was awarded without following the proper procurement process.
 The deviation for the specific supplier was not approved by the delegated officials.